AaronMuriel/jenkins-cluster/README.md

     docker run -d --name jenkins --restart=always -p 8080:8080 -p 50000:50000 -v ~/jenkins_data:/var/jenkins_home jenkins-master

+### Adding jobs by default ###

+In order to have Jenkins jobs automatically configured when you run the container, follow these steps:

+1. Inside the jobs folder (jenkins-master/jobs) add a new folder named with the name of the new job.
+2. Inside the folder created in the previous step, add a new file named config.xml.
+That file should contain all the configuration of new job.

 ## Jenkins Linux Slaves ##

 Jenkins Linux slaves are based in Ubuntu Xenial (16.04) with the following tools installed by default: